Xuxa: 2001–2014: Xuxa no Mundo da Imaginação and TV Xuxa

-In April 2011, she launched Mundo da Xuxa program on TV Globo Internacional.
+In April 2011, Xuxa launched Mundo da Xuxa program on TV Globo Internacional.
 The attraction was shown to Brazilian subscribers on every continent from Monday to Friday and shows the best moments of her career on Globo, as well as clips from XSPB.
 With success in the mornings, the program TV Xuxa was transferred to the afternoons of Saturday in 2011, replacing the Session of Saturday, that suffered to leave the transmitter in the isolated leadership.
 TV Xuxa finally came to an end on 25 January 2014, due to the health problems of the presenter.
 In May 2014, after five years in Sony Music, Xuxa returned to Som Livre.
-In a press release, the label corrected one of the main mistakes in the company's history: "not to keep one of the country's greatest artists."
+In a press release, the label corrected one of the main mistakes in the company's history: "not to keep one of the country's greatest artists".